mitsuhiko/lucumr/2011/9/21/python-import-blackbox.rst

 The problem is that Python does not provide you with information if the module was not found or failed to import.
-In theory you could build yourself something yourself with the `imp` module that splits up finding and loading but there are a handful of problems with that:
+In theory you could build yourself something with the `imp` module that splits up finding and loading but there are a handful of problems with that:

 1. The Python import process is notoriously underspecified and exploited in various ways.
 Just because an importer says it finds a module it